jesseuszkay/forecastfriend-client/README.md

 ## How to use ForecastFriend

-Download a clone of this repository and the forecast-friend-server repository.
+Download a clone of this repository and the forecastfriend-server repository.

 Run "npm install" to download all dependencies on the client and server sides.